If I Fall For You

 “Alright,” Lucas says, but doesn’t release his hold on her hand as they walk across to the elevator.

 It’s late.
-About one in the morning so it's just the two of them in the ascending car.
-They’re away from prying eyes.
-Alaine can’t help but wonder why Lucas hasn’t let go of her hand as of yet.
+About one in the morning so it's just the two of them in the car.
+They’re away from prying eyes so Alaine can’t help but wonder why Lucas hasn’t let go of her hand as of yet even as the elevator begins to climb.
 That is not to say that she minds.

 Tonight has just been really confusing.
 Or rather, Lucas has been.
 She’s not sure what to make of this change in their agreement.